clemensv/twitter_spamlists/readme.md

 my current analysis.

 The format is compatible with Twitter's block-list import/export format and uses UserIDs.
-To see the respecive profile, use `https://twitter.com/intent/user?user_id={id}` for a listed ID.
+To see the respective profile, use `https://twitter.com/intent/user?user_id={id}` for a listed ID.